Christopher-Orellana/cyber_threat_nlp/README.md

 Threat intelligence platforms and security operations teams receive large volumes of unstructured reports.
-Automating threat classification can improve alert triage, incident prioritization, and analyst efficiency.
+Automating threat classification.
+We can use this model to automate classification of different cybersecurity corpora, saving labor and reducing costs.
+This model can also be used for threat detection and handling threats/risks before they escalate, which is crucial for security firms.
 This project demonstrates how classical and modern NLP approaches perform in that context.